The IPCC and the challenge of ex post policy evaluation: Four cases

 The initial critique was overstated.
 Emission accounts are based on \emph{physical} accounts of the volume of energy use, not on \emph{economic} accounts of its value.
 A switch from market to international dollars would thus be offset by a recalibration of model parameters, notably income elasticities \citep{Holtsmark2004, Holtsmark2005, Manne2005, Tol2006, VanVuuren2006}.

-This episode revealed two things.
+However, this episode revealed two things.
 First, IPCC scenarios and the big integrated assessment models used to quantify these scenarios are build by people who are not economists, even though economic growth is a key driver of future emissions.
 This is manifest in the accounting error that was uncovered by Castles and Henderson but could have been spotted by an undergraduate student.
-The difference between market and international dollars is so profound because IPCC scenarios assume that incomes across the world will eventually converge.
+Furthermore, the difference between market and international dollars is so profound because IPCC scenarios assume that incomes across the world will eventually converge.
 This assumption of $\sigma$-convergence has long been abandoned by economists\textemdash the data show otherwise \citep{Barro1992}\textemdash but remains a feature of the IPCC.
+Again, this is something taught to undergraduate economists.
 Another aspect of these scenarios that would surprise undergraduate students is that population growth is assumed to be independent of economic growth.
 Anyone would be amazed to learn that there are no wars, civil or international, in these scenarios.

 The second revelation is the response of the IPCC as a body and of key people active in the organization.
 Instead of engaging with the critique, the initial response was to minimize the issue, to ridicule the critique, and to attack the critics \citep{Nakicenovic2003, Grubler2004}.
-Only after considerable pushback that Castles and Henderson did have a point, albeit not quite the point that they thought they had, did the IPCC boffins admit that their exchange rate accounting could be improved.
-The root causes were never addressed, however: Few economists are involved in constructing the scenarios of the economy used by the IPCC.
+Only after considerable push-back that Castles and Henderson did have a point, albeit not quite the point that they thought they had, did the IPCC boffins admit that their exchange rate accounting could be improved\textemdash in the \href{https://data.ece.iiasa.ac.at/ar6/}{IPCC AR6 scenario database}, some models no longer report income using market exchange rates.
+The root causes were never addressed, however: Few economists are involved in constructing the scenarios of the economy used by the IPCC.\footnote{In a companion paper, Ilan Noy calls for more economists to a be involved in the IPCC.
+This discussion and the ones below would support this, although it would be wrong for the IPCC to be dominated by any one discipline.
+Indeed, in another companion paper, Terry Barker Hector Pollitt lament the influence of orthodox economists on the IPCC, although it is hard to see how an organization like the IPCC could ever embrace heterodox schools of thought.}